1

 “It can deal with 10 hai.
 I've heard of hauls this big before.”

 The 18 nozzles were distributed on the boat's bilge and stern for thrust efficiency, their placement decided through simultaneous equations.
 The netted fish frenzied themselves, whirling like a semifluid, requiring a high-cycle control system.
-In the cockpit, Diode's thoughts were a battlefield, a great calculation war of numbers clashing with one another.
+In the cockpit, Diode's thoughts were certainly a battlefield in a great war of calculation as numbers clashed with one another.

-It was a job the thoroughly visually-oriented Terra was not at all capable of performing – No, not just Terra.
-Very few Circs had that ability, true for men, but even more so for women-
+It was a job the thoroughly visually-oriented Terra wasn't capable of performing at all—no, not just Terra.
+Very few Circs had that ability, true of men, but even more so for women–

 Seated and surrounded by a virtual swarm of throttle panels shaped like folding fans, Diode’s fingers skillfully danced to a rhythm much like high heels clacking or a lighthearted polka on a piano.